Satisfactory Progress for Financial Aid

 Quantitative Measure of Progress (PACE)

 • Completion Rate: Students are required to maintain an overall completion rate of 67%.
 The completion rate is calculated by dividing the cumulative number of credits successfully completed by the cumulative number of credits attempted.
 Attempted credits include all credits taken at NWTC regardless of whether the student received financial aid or not and any transfer credits accepted.
 Attempted credits include those credits for which the following grades were received, W, I, IP, NS.
+Learn more about the NWTC grading system here.

 Warning